cloudflare/cloudflare-docs/content/workers/observability/metrics-and-analytics.md

 This chart shows subrequests — requests triggered by calling `fetch` from within a Worker — broken down by cache status.

 - **Uncached**: Requests answered directly by your origin server or other servers responding to subrequests.
-- **Cached**: Requests answered by Cloudflare’s [cache](https://www.cloudflare.com/learning/cdn/what-is-caching/).
+- **Cached**: Requests answered by Cloudflare's [cache](https://www.cloudflare.com/learning/cdn/what-is-caching/).
 As Cloudflare caches more of your content, it accelerates content delivery and reduces load on your origin.

 ### Bandwidth